RK-200/CS32-MP-Test-Repo/dynamic-array/PROOFS.md

 ## 1. push_left(*l*, *v*), push_right(*l*, *v*)

+### 1.1 The three cases
 The first of these logical pairs are the `push_left()` and `push_right()` functions.

 They have similar implementations which are each divided into three cases: a regular case, a reversed case, and a full list case.
+Due to the analogous nature of their implementations, we will use `push()` to refer to both `push_left()` and `push_right()` in this proof.

 ```c
 // Non-reversed logic moves the front index one space to the left and inserts v at that index